What if we tell you getting your teeth extracted without insurance, won’t be a nightmare? Yes! Low-cost teeth extraction abroad can be your savior.

 The reasons for the price going down manifold in the dental tourism destinations are:

 This can either be due to its unusual position in the jawbone or some other force stopping it.

 Another reason can be a smaller jawbone, which doesn’t have space to accommodate the last tooth.

 The need for extraction of an impacted tooth arises when it is causing discomfort, pain, or swelling in the patient’s mouth.

 A tooth which is partially erupted and partly inside the jawbone is a partial impaction.
 It may also be covered only by the gums.

 In this condition, the gums around the area will swell up, and the patient will experience much pain.

 Extraction of an impacted tooth is a surgical procedure.
 The various steps are explained below:

 A consultation involves physical examination, CT Scans, and X-rays.

-The first step is administering anesthesia.
-Usually, the jaw of one side is numbed so that the patient is comfortable during the procedure.
+After surface anesthesia, the jaw of one side is numbed so that the patient is comfortable during the procedure.

 This will put you in a sleep-like state where you won’t feel any pain.

 An incision is made in the gums overlying the impacted tooth.
 A flap is usually raised to establish access to the area in question.

-The next step is to trim the jawbone a little so that instruments can reach the tooth.
+The next step is to remove a little jawbone so that instruments can reach the tooth.

-5. Sectioning and extraction
+Sectioning and Extraction

 On visualizing the tooth, the dentist decides if the tooth can be taken out all at once.

 This means that the tooth is cut into smaller sections.
-Each section is then extracted individually.
+Each section of the tooth is removed individually.

-6. Irrigation and disinfection
+Irrigation and Disinfection

 After all the pieces are taken out, the cavity is irrigated with saline and antibiotic solution.

 If the cavity remaining after extraction is extremely large, the dentist might fill it with a bone graft to facilitate bone formation.